EliArn99/Personal-Knowledge-AI/README.md

 ## 🖥️ Frontend

-The application includes a custom frontend built with:
+The application includes a custom responsive frontend built with:

 * HTML
 * CSS